 The Cape Winelands are stunning in SO many ways.
 First off, the area is surrounded by beautiful mountains (especially Franschhoek), and in the valley you’ll find a sea of vineyards.
 The area started to become popular for producing wines back in the 17th century, when the Dutch founded Stellenbosch and the French Hugenots founded Franschhoek.
 Apart from their incredible wines, this region is considered the culinary capital of South Africa.
 A wine tasting will cost you about $3-5 and a cheese board fit for lunch for two people around $10.
 This place also has fantastic dining, you’ll find my top recommendation for food in Franschhoek below!

-I totally encourage you to spend at least one night in the Cape Winelands if you can (especially because going wine-tasting is apparently a morning activity!), but if you can’t, it is a completely worthy day trip.
+I totally encourage you to stay in the Cape Winelands for at least one night if you can (especially because going wine-tasting is apparently a morning activity!), but if you can’t, it is a completely worthy day trip.
 Easily tied for my favorite Cape Town day trip along with the Cape Peninsula!

 Also known as a university town, Stellenbosch’s ultimate claim to fame is its wine industry.
 I don’t know about you but I’m not sure how I’d graduate from school if I was living in a town so famous for wine.
 No, just me?
 In any case, you can find famous wineries here like Spier Wine Farm and Vergelegen Wine Estate .
 The latter has an especially gorgeous view over the mountains.
 Many wine estates offer not just wine tastings, but also impeccable food.